Are You Unconsciously Grinding Your Teeth?

-Frequent jaw clenching can signal the onset of TMJ dysfunction.
-If not treated, it may lead to headaches, wear on teeth, neck pain, and sleep disturbances.
-At the TMJ & Sleep Therapy Centre of New Orleans, we emphasize identifying and treating the root causes instead of just managing the symptoms.
+Regular jaw clenching is often an early indicator of TMJ dysfunction.
+If left unaddressed, it can result in headaches, dental wear, neck discomfort, and issues with sleep.
+At the TMJ & Sleep Therapy Centre of New Orleans, we focus on discovering and addressing the underlying causes rather than merely the symptoms.

 Jaw Clenching treatment at the TMJ & Sleep Therapy Centre of New Orleans